aungsias/Eigen/README.md

     - [Analytical Limitations](#analytical-limitations)
 - [Future Work](#future-work)

-## Abstract
+## Overview
 In this project, I've engineered an adaptive machine learning algorithm that undergoes biannual recalibration to select the most accurate model for sector-based investment strategies.
 To counteract the pitfalls of over-forecasting, the algorithm employs a custom loss function that penalizes overpredictions.
 It comprehensively integrates a diverse range of financial indicators, including equity, debt, commodities, and market volatility.
 To enhance computational efficiency and model precision, I employed Principal Component Analysis for feature reduction.
 The model's robustness was substantiated through a 15-year backtest, during which it outperformed the SPY index by an estimated 91.85%.
 The finalized, vetted model has been encapsulated in a real-time dashboard.

-## Introduction
-Financial markets are inherently volatile and self-correcting, subject to externalities including but not limited to equities, debt instruments, commodities, and market sentiment.
-Traditional investment models often falter in this ever-changing landscape, and even adaptable strategies like sector rotation are usually limited by heuristic-based decision-making.

-In this project, I've constructed a machine learning framework that operates as a "model of models."
-Rather than being a singular static model, it encompasses multiple machine learning algorithms.
-Every six months, each constituent model is retrained and assessed for performance.
-The best-performing model is then selected for the ensuing period, thereby ensuring that the framework remains attuned to the current market conditions.
-Each model selects a sector based on the mean predicted returns—the sector with the highest return is chosen.
-This framework is then backtested over a 15-year period to substantiate the framework's efficacy.
+## Business Understanding: Adaptive Sector Selection
+The mercurial landscape of the financial markets warrent strategies that are dynamic and adapative, but even strategies like sector rotation often fall short due to their reliance on static heuristics.
+This project mitigates such limitations by employing a machine learning-driven "model of models" framework.
+This ensemble of algorithms undergoes biannual retraining and evaluation.
+The best-performing model is then selected for the next six-month cycle, ensuring the investment strategy continually adapts to current market conditions.

+Once the leading model is identified, it selects the investment sector based on its predicted mean returns, specifically targeting the sector forecasted to yield the highest return.
+This dynamic, model-driven sector selection aims to optimize investment outcomes by leveraging timely and precise machine learning predictions.

+The strategy is then tested via a 15-year backtest, offering empirical validation of its sector-based approach.
+Thus, the framework's utility manifests in its ability to not only adapt to market vicissitudes but also pinpoint the most promising sectors for investment based on forecasts.

 ## Methodology
 1. **Data Retrieval** - Retrieve prices for stocks and indices via `yfinance`.